24 Jul — 09 Oct 2021

 REVEALING THE INTERCONNECTS BETWEEN ONLINE CULTURE AND HUMAN LIFE

 Following a year in which we have all become more reliant on digital technologies than we could ever previously have imagined, Outside The Algorithm investigates digital culture, questioning our position as online observers and dares to ask what has this accelerated reliance on technology done for our mental health?

-The exhibition, at The Exchange in Penzance, offers a stimulating space for interaction and reflection, with a range of media and artworks including interactive projections, a controversial electric-acoustic radio album, experimental film from international female artists, creative coding and meditative GIFs.
+The exhibition offers a stimulating space for interaction and reflection, with a range of media and artworks including interactive projections, a controversial electric-acoustic radio album, experimental film from international female artists, creative coding and meditative GIFs.

 Martin Vargic, Slovakian author and artist is best known for his Map of the Internet (2014) originally inspired by a map of the internet created by xkcd showing the most popular social networks as countries and regions, back in 2010.
 The map is divided between software companies, gaming companies and some of the more real-life oriented websites.

 Award-winning interdisciplinary artist Rhiannon Armstrong presents The Slow GIF Movement.
 Rhiannon brings her own and other people’s lived experience of neurodivergence to an understanding of how GIF culture is currently increasing the hostility of online spaces, and seeks to rectify that with the creation of calming, gently looping GIFs.
 Rhiannon will also host a workshop around online practice which focuses on an artist-led response to online landscapes.

 Chez Conversations, an all-female arts collective, present The Age of Misinformation; a short film by Liza Voloshin that explores how technology alters our senses.
 The film features poetry by Cleo Wade, music by Margot and Mia Moretti and psychology research by Kate Greer.